rforge/hdm/pkg/cran_comments.md

 ## Test environments
-* local: Win 8.1, R version 3.1.2
+* local: Win 8.1, R version 3.2.5
 * via R-Forge: Linux x84_64 (patched) and Windows (patched)

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs on the local test enivornment.

 ## Comments
-On R-Forge the following note is shown:
-"* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped"
+Revision of the package "hdm" (version 0.2)